melondina/bookSwap_backend/README.md

 1. You have a large collection of books at home that are in good condition.
 But a lot of space is taken up by books, and no one reads them anymore, they just get covered with dust and are useless.
-It would be great if they were read by someone who could appreciate the books at their true worth, we do not want to throw them evey!
+It would be great if they were read by someone who could appreciate the books at their true worth!
 2. You want to continue reading, discover new things and new books, but if you read one or two books a month, then in a year that’s 24 new books on the shelf and that costs money!
 3. Libraries can be difficult - limited or paid access, short time to read a book, relatively small selection of books, or no books in the language you need.
-And it happens that the library is very far away or it is not in the city at all
+And it happens that the library is very far away or it is not in the city at all.
 4. We all understand that the consumer economy is detrimental to our planet.
 If you want to save the forest and reuse already produced things as much as possible, then the BookShare project will also help you with this.

 In all of that cases, Book Share could be the solution.
-The concept is simple: you register on the website and generously share some of your books with an "Online Library."
+The concept is simple: you register on the website and generously share some of your books with a ***"Book Share Library"***.
 These books become available to all participants, who can also see your location down to the postal code.
 Anyone can request one of your books, and the shipping costs are covered by the reader.
 Your responsibility, as a club member, is to take care of the books you have and send the requested book from the nearest post office to the recipient's address (if provided) or to the post office specified by the recipient.
+And you have access to a huge number of books from other members and your like-minded people!

 The website displays all available books for unregistered users, but only registered users who have provided their details can book a book.
 You can search for books based on filters such as country, language, genre, and authors.
 There